MicrosoftCloudEssentials-LearningHub/GitHub-Overview/README.md

 > GitHub is a web-based platform that provides hosting for software development and version control using Git.
 It offers a comprehensive suite of tools for collaboration, code management, and software delivery.

+> [!TIP]
+> For current Azure DevOps users, Microsoft suggest `moving your repositories over to GitHub so you can make the most of the latest agentic AI features`.
+You can still `keep using Azure Boards, Pipelines, and other tools like Test Plans thanks to our integrations.` Also, `Azure DevOps basic usage rights now come with GitHub Enterprise`, and Microsoft `working on making the migration process and integrations between GitHub and Azure DevOps even smoother.`

 <details>
 <summary><b>List of References</b> (Click to expand)</summary>